MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/arg-min-aggregation-function.md

 ---
 title:  arg_min() (aggregation function)
-description: Learn how to use the arg_min() aggregation function to find a row in a group that minimizes the input expression. ms.reviewer: alexans ms.topic: reference ms.date: 08/11/2024
+description: Learn how to use the arg_min() aggregation function to find a row in a table that minimizes the input expression. ms.reviewer: alexans ms.topic: reference ms.date: 08/11/2024